Create a provisioning package for Windows 10

 For details on each specific setting, see Windows Provisioning settings reference.
 The reference topic for a setting is also displayed in Windows Configuration Designer when you select the setting, as shown in the following image.

-After you're done configuring your customizations, click Export and select Provisioning Package.
+After you're done configuring your customizations, select Export, and then select Provisioning Package.

-In the Describe the provisioning package window, enter the following information, and then click Next:
+In the Describe the provisioning package window, enter the following information, and then select Next:

 - Name - This field is pre-populated with the project name.
 You can change this value by entering a different name in the Name field.